New Sales Job? 4 Steps to Becoming a Sales Superstar

 But your customers and prospects are not your competition.

-Your competition are the other suppliers who are itching and knocking on the door for the same business.
+Your competition are the other suppliers who are knocking on the door for the same business.

 Don’t walk into a sales situation trying to win – go in to help.